txomon/python-tutorial/README.md

 You can check in the docs what all this does more in detail, but we will just say that we are going to distribute a package called `jr` with version `0.0.1` and that it will distribute only the packages it finds in the current directory (`jk` for us).

-With this, we can do finally an install of our source code in `site-packages`.
+With this, we can finally install our source code in the virtualenv `site-packages`, remember we never want to do install anything in the global one.
 This can be done with pip.

 ```text
 [I] (test-project) javier@sam ~/t/test-project (master)> pip install .